On track

 Callum excelled beyond expectations.
 He finished as the vice-champion, securing multiple podiums at every race weekend, including several wins.

-2022
+2016 - 2022

 Karting

-The 2020 global lockdown briefly paused Callum's progress, but at 14, he transitioned into the highly competitive Senior Rotax class, racing faster karts against more experienced drivers.
-Despite another setback due to an injury in late 2021, Callum returned stronger in 2022, mastering the Senior Rotax class and securing regular podium finishes.
+To refine his skills, Callum's dad brought in driver coach and mechanic Kieran Shanks.
+Together they travelled across the UK, practicing and competing while steadily improving results.
+The 2020 lockdown briefly paused Callum's progress, but at 14 he stepped up into the highly competitive Senior Rotax class.
+Despite an injury setback in late 2021, Callum returned stronger in 2022, mastering the class and securing regular podium finishes.